 Then, catch a taxi to Multicentro La Sirena, a supermarket across from the Malecón, or seaside walkway.
 From here, you'll start your beach-hopping journey on foot (it's not a bad idea to stock up on water, snacks and sunscreen at the supermarket first).

-First stop is Playa Camacho, also known as Playa Acapulco.
+Then head to Playa Camacho, also known as Playa Acapulco.
 Though this crescent beach is within earshot of busy Gregorio Luperón Avenue, it's still a peaceful spot for sunbathing, swimming and wading, especially in the morning.
 Two small thickets of vegetation flank the beach, and the sand is soft and pillowy.

 The earlier you arrive at this beach, the less likely you are to encounter other beachgoers.
 Find a spot under a tree to set up a picnic and unwind.